 When we leave, around 2am, I am still pleasantly stoned – good enough to drive, but maybe at only 10mph, so we drop off Freks and make our way back to Tyrone, but slowly!

-Bryan W. immediately tells everyone that he has some big plans for the garage as an entertainment area with bar and darts etc, and everyone agrees that the garage should be converted into something BIG, as it is huge – at least 6 cars worth!
+On the news the garage is being vacated, Bryan W. immediately tells everyone that he has big plans for the garage as an entertainment area with bar and darts, music and regular Bar Nights etc, and everyone agrees that the garage should be converted into something BIG, as it is huge – at least 6 cars worth!

-They sleep in the lounge and consequently we are always stepping over their stuff or simply unable to use the lounge because they are sleeping.
-But it’s OK, we assume, because they will be leaving in a couple of days.
+They sleep in the lounge and consequently we are always stepping over their stuff or simply unable to use the lounge because they are sleeping in it (the term 'couch-surfing' must have been invented by these 2 travellers!).
+But it’s OK, as we assume they will be leaving in a couple of days.
 Well, the days turn into weeks, and there is no mention of their aunt in Durban or when they may move on.
 I don’t think they want to leave, and perhaps the lounge will become a permanent bedroom making 9 bedrooms in all – there are already 10 of us in the house, and 12 makes eating around the dining table a bit of a squeeze.
 However, we are planning a big party in a couple of weeks and Keith assures us they will leave after that.

 After about 2 weeks of feverish labour, the Bar is ready for unveiling at a huge mega-party that we want to have to celebrate its opening.
 Bryan announces the idea over dinner, “yessus man, it’s going to be one crazy party, man, the likes of which you okes have never seen!”
 Everyone likes the idea and we get into serious planning mode.